-Ye Year Ended January 31, Ch ange
+Yea Year Ended January 31, Change

-201 3 2014 \$ %
+2013 3 2014 \$ %

 (Dollars in thousands)

-Income (expense), net \$ ( 550) \$ (269) \$ 281 N/M
+Income (expense), net \$ (5 550) \$ (269) \$ 281 N/M

-Change in fair value of convertible preferred stock warrants 153 (250) (403) N/M
+Change in fair value of convertible preferred stock warrants 1 153 (250 (403) N/M

-Other expense, net (8) (26) (18) N/M
+Other expense, net (8) (26 (18) N/M

-Total other (expense), income net \$ (4 405) \$ (545) \$(140) N/M
+Total other (expense), income net \$ (4 405) \$ (545 \$(140) N/M

-\ Not meaningful
+Not meaningful

-Interest expense in comprised primarily of interest expense associated with debt outstanding during the periods.
+Interest expense is comprised primarily of interest expense associated with debt outstanding during the periods.
 The decrease of \$0.3 million from fiscal 2013 to fiscal 2014 was due to additional interest expense incurred during fiscal 2013 as a result of the repayment of our outstanding debt and the final early termination payments due under our credit facility with MMV Finance Inc., which we replaced with a debt facility with Silicon Valley Bank in April 2012.

-The change in fair value of the convertible preferred stock warrants of \$0.4 million resulted from the revaluation of the outstanding convertible preferred stock warrants from period to period.
+The change in fair value of the convertible preferred stock warrants of \$0.4 million resulted from the difference in decrease in fair value of preferred warrants of \$0.1 million in fiscal 2013 and increase in fair value of preferred warrants of \$0.3 million in fiscal 2014.
 We will continue to record adjustments to the fair value of these warrants until they are exercised, converted in warrants to purchase shares of common stock or expire, at which time we will no longer remeasure the fair value of these warrants at each balance sheet date.
-As a result, for periods prior to the completion of this offering, we expect our total interest and other expenses, net to increase.
 However, at the closing of this offering, we will reclassify the then-current aggregate fair value of these warrants from liabilities to additional paid-in capital and we will cease to record any related fair value adjustments.